 What are Hybrid Mobile Apps?
-Do They Worth Your Investment?in Development
+Do They Worth Your Investment?

 In this time of fast technology development, people want access to relevant information at their fingertips.
 The number of companies that are switching from desktop websites to mobile solutions is increasing every day.
 Every business has a unique structure and different goals.
 Choosing the right mobile solution from the start can help build the foundation of a successful company.

 The battle is between native applications and PWAs.
 But what about hybrid mobile apps?
 In this article, we are going to discuss everything you need to know about this mobile solution.
 Follow along to find valuable information that might help you make the best decision for your business growth.

 What is a Hybrid Mobile App?

 A hybrid mobile app is a software application that integrates elements of native applications and web applications.
 At the core, they are web apps with a native app shell.
 You will download them from the app store and install them on your mobile device.
 Once installed, the app shell will connect to the mobile platform’s capabilities over the implemented browser in the app.
 The good part is that the end-user cannot see the browser and the plug-ins because they run on the back end of the device.